Your Will and Inheritance Tax

 A benefit of working with our team is that we will advise you about your individual circumstances, explore all the options available to you, so that you can leave your estate exactly as you want to in the most tax efficient way.

-This is also why it is important to review your Will as the tax position can and does change.
+This is also why it is important to review your will regularly as the tax position can and does change.

 If you require our advice or assistance with regard to Wills and tax planning, please contact our team by emailing patrice.lawrence@tvedwards.com or calling us on 020 3440 8000.